 This section presents a broad overview of the various benefit and retirement programs available to faculty/academic staff and their dependents.
 Each benefit is described briefly on the following pages.
-The provision of benefits is conditioned upon eligibility requirements and, in some cases, a written application to participate in the plan is required.
+The provision of benefits is conditioned upon eligibility requirements and, in some cases, a written enrollment form is required.